We have recently stopped recommending Fairywill as the budget choice in our best electric toothbrush post.

 As the toothbrushes are manufactured in China, as opposed to the UK, Europe or America where labour rates and operational costs are higher, there are cost savings that they can pass onto customers.

-Being a smaller and leaner company, that sells primarily through Amazon, they too can control better their overheads and have fewer headline expenses, which again feeds into the price at which they offer their products.
+Being a smaller and leaner company, that sells primarily through eBay, they too can control better their overheads and have fewer headline expenses, which again feeds into the price at which they offer their products.

 Where large brands often have a high recommended retail price, but an average selling price of around 50% less, that is not the case here.